Dill & Dijon Potato Salad

 • This can be served with warm potatoes and kept at room temperature for an hour or so.

-• Not a fan of dijon?
-Try a mixture of brown mustard, celery seed and white wine vinegar instead.
+• Not a fan of Dijon?
+Try a mixture of brown mustard, celery seed, and white wine vinegar instead.

 Dill & Dijon Potato Salad